Ai Accountant

 Why it matters:

 That one client who delays every quarter might still be your favorite.
-But when seen in a chart, patterns speak louder than anecdotes.
+But when seen in an aging chart, patterns speak louder than anecdotes.

 Cash collection should follow a curve, not a cliff.